 How tall is a polar bear?

 The length of a polar bear from nose to tail can reach up to three meters or eight feet.

 Although polar bear cubs are born with pink skin, it turns black at 3-4 months.
 Scientists are unsure why the change happens, but most theories are connected to the sun.

 Black absorbs heat from the sun more effectively, potentially helping polar bears stay warm in their cold habitat.
 Dark skin is also more resistant to UV rays.
 This is useful for polar bears since sunlight intensifies when it reflects off of snow, sea ice, and water.

-What color is polar bear fur?
+What colour is polar bear fur?

 The polar bear developed its signature “white” fur to help it adapt to colder environments when it split off from its brown bear ancestors.
-Though we see polar bear fur as white, it’s actually translucent, meaning it lacks color and is partially see-through.
+Though we see polar bear fur as white, it’s actually translucent, meaning it lacks colour and is partially see-through.
 It’s also hollow, and the result of these features is that the hairs scatter and reflect visible light, creating the effect of a white pigment.

 How long do polar bears live?

 Polar bears live for around 25-30 years in the wild.